‘Company’ confirms Broadway return, starring Katrina Lenk and Patti LuPone

 The gender-swapped revival of Company will finally have its opening night on Broadway.

 "Phone rings, door chimes, in comes Company!"
 The Broadway revival of Company will reopen at the Bernard B. Jacobs Theatre this December.
-Performances will resume from Dec.
-20, 2021, ahead of an opening night on Jan.
-9, 2022.
+Performances will resume from November 15, 2021, ahead of a December 9 opening night.
 Find out more about Company tickets on Broadway here.

 "Company is a show about connecting, about the necessity of having other people in our lives" said Stephen Sondheim.
 "This past year, with its isolation, has reminded us all of that need for togetherness, so I'm happy that Marianne Elliott's startling and exhilarating production is coming back to Broadway.
 See it.
 It will make you laugh, make you care, and lift your spirits at a time when we need such things."